Must-Read Guide to Online Reputation Management

-If a business' online reputation is left unmaintained, it can be tarnished by various factors such as bad online reviews, an upset customers on social media, or even an embarrassing photo that doesn’t paint you or your brand in the best light.
+If a business' online reputation is left unmaintained, it can be tarnished by various factors such as bad online reviews, upset customers on social media, or even embarrassing photos that don't paint you or your brand in the best light.
 These are things that can be remedied, or even prevented from the start.
-This is why online reputation management is incredibly important, for all businesses, especially those just starting out.
+This is why online reputation management is incredibly important for all businesses, especially those just starting out.

 What is online reputation management?

 The term online reputation management is a bit of a mouthful and it also sounds like a very broad term, so what does it actually entail?
 In a nutshell, it’s the process of influencing the public image of your brand.
 This is accomplished through a series of practices such as SEO, customer service, social media management, and more.

 Sometimes referred to as ORM, it can affect the perception of how people perceive a brand.
 Whether this means pushing negative reviews further down on search engine results or finding unhappy customers on social media and addressing their issues first hand, there are many things you can do turn a bad reputation into a good one.